gristoi/opensauce/README.md

 ###bookmarks
 If the app cannot save the recipe directly it will let you bookmark the page you are on.
 All of your bookmarks will be saved here for viewing

-## Note: I have used cocoapods to handle my package / dependancy management
-Please ensure you run the following command in the project root via a terminal window:

-`pod install`

-This will install the swifty json and alamo fire dependancies.
-Then open the Fudi.xcworkspace file NOT the normal project file!